Wolves v Man City: How to watch on Amazon Prime

 Who will win?
 HEARALPUBLICIST says…

-Wolves’ massive win on the Etihad uncovered Metropolis’s defensive points to the remainder of the league, with a number of capitalising since.

-Nevertheless, with Kevin De Bruyne purring again into high type, Riyad Mahrez stepping as much as ship harmful shows on the common and a wealth of different attacking choices chipping in to melt the burden on Gabriel Jesus, Metropolis ought to be capable of seize revenge,
+Nonetheless, with Kevin De Bruyne purring again into prime kind, Riyad Mahrez stepping as much as ship harmful shows on the common and a wealth of different attacking choices chipping in to melt the burden on Gabriel Jesus, Metropolis ought to be capable of seize revenge,

 Prediction: Wolves 1-2 Man Metropolis